umnilab/A_RESCUE/README.md

 - Repartitioning of the network is scheduled every fixed interval of time, but the actual repartitioning is executed only when the number of vehicles in the network is above a threshold.
 - To partition the traffic network into subnetworks/partitions with approximately equal computational load, the computational load in the traffic network within the future time period (until the next repartitioning period) needs to be predicted.
     - The computation load graph is a weighted graph, with weights on nodes (intersections) and edges (roads) approximating the computational load.
     - The routing computation is more costly compared to the car-following and lane-changing updates.
-Thus, computational loads on roads (represented as edge weights) are estimated as the linear combination of three components: the number of current vehicles on the roads (denoted as $N_c$), predicted number of vehicles that would be traveling on the road until the next repartitioning period (given by $N_t$), and the predicted number of vehicles that would perform routing on the road until the next repartitioning period (denoted as $N_r$).
+Thus, computational loads on roads (represented as edge weights) are estimated as the linear combination of three components: the number of current vehicles on the roads (denoted as *N<sub>c</sub>*), predicted number of vehicles that would be traveling on the road until the next repartitioning period (given by *N<sub>t</sub>*), and the predicted number of vehicles that would perform routing on the road until the next repartitioning period (denoted as *N<sub>r</sub>*).
-    - The computation of $N_c$ is trivial and thus we focus on $N_t$ and $N_r$.
+    - The computation of *N<sub>c</sub>* is trivial and thus we focus on *N<sub>t</sub>* and *N<sub>r</sub>*.
 For each vehicle, up to a given threshold downstream reachable roads on the vehicle’s current route are tracked.
 Reachability is examined by computing the cumulative travel time starting from the current road.
-If the cumulative travel time on a downstream road segment is smaller than the length of the repartitioning period, the count $N_t$ will increment by 1 on that road segment.
+If the cumulative travel time on a downstream road segment is smaller than the length of the repartitioning period, the count *N<sub>t</sub>* will increment by 1 on that road segment.
     - Up to a given number of downstream reachable roads are tracked using cumulative travel time starting from the current road.
-However, only those roads for which cumulative travel time exceeds an integral multiple of network refresh period are considered, and then the road’s $N_r$ is incremented by 1.
+However, only those roads for which cumulative travel time exceeds an integral multiple of network refresh period are considered, and then the road’s *N<sub>r</sub>* is incremented by 1.
 This is because routing is performed every time the network is refreshed.
 The maximum possible future routing roads of a vehicle is less than or equal to equal to the ratio of repartitioning time period to the network refresh period.
-Once this procedure is performed for every vehicle, the $N_r$ value for each road in the network is obtained.
+Once this procedure is performed for every vehicle, the *N<sub>r</sub>* value for each road in the network is obtained.
-    - Note that the weights corresponding to $N_c$, $N_t$, and $N_r$ are determined by several tests where one parameter is varied while keeping others to be fixed, and the combination of the weights that maximizes the computational performance is chosen.
+    - Note that the weights corresponding to *N<sub>c</sub>*, *N<sub>t</sub>*, and *N<sub>r</sub>* are determined by several tests where one parameter is varied while keeping others to be fixed, and the combination of the weights that maximizes the computational performance is chosen.
 Finally, the weight of each node (intersection) is determined as half of the sum of all neighboring edge (road) weights.

 ## Collected output